fragata-ai/chlicc/README.md

 chlicc has been created by porting the original chibicc code to Go.
 It aims at supporting the same functionality as the original software.

 chlicc is work in progress.
-The code generator for x64 is not yet implemented (but expected soon) and the command line interface is simplified.
+The code generator for x64 has not been tested yet and the command line interface is simplified.

 We named the compiler following the conventions of the original
 code: in "chlicc" (pronounced as _khlee see see_) "chli" means "small" in